netvl/picopickle/README.md

   custom *backends*, that is, you can use the same library for the different serialization formats (collections, JSON, BSON, etc.); other parts of the serialization behavior like nulls handling can also be customized.
-* Flexibility and convenience: default serialization format is fine for most uses, but it can be customized almost arbitrarily with the support of a convenient converters DSL.
+* Flexibility and convenience: the default serialization format is fine for most uses, but it can be customized almost arbitrarily with support from a convenient converters DSL.
 * Static serialization without reflection: shapeless [`Generic`][Generic] macros are used to provide serializers for arbitrary types, which means that no reflection is used.